 In addition to wines from the Beaujolais Nouveau appellation (the French term for “origin” and the regulations that surround it), counterparts from Beaujolais Villages Nouveau are also introduced and tasted.
 Wines are generally accompanied by cheese, charcuterie and other snacks.

 You can also stick to just one or two glasses– no one’s keeping count.
-Keep reading to learn more about the ritual, and where to head in 2019 for tastings in Paris.
+Keep reading to learn more about the ritual, and where to head in 2021 for tastings in Paris.

 Read related: Review of Eating Europe’s Food & Wine Tour of Paris

 Oh, and one word of warning: if you’re a wine snob, you may want to abstain.
 Beaujolais Nouveau and Beaujolais Villages Nouveau are simple and fresh wines that are generally only aged for a few weeks; their direct flavors and low tannins help explain their worldwide popularity.

 But in my sense, that’s all part of the fun: finding out whether the current harvest is any good.

 A Bit of History and Context: The Origins of Beaujolais Nouveau Celebrations

 The story behind the ritual isn’t especially romantic: in fact, it mostly comes down to administrative and bureaucratic constraints!
-In 1951, new legislation in France made it mandatory for new wines commercialized under the “appellation d’origine controlée” label (essentially guaranteeing their authenticity and quality) to be put to market no earlier than December 15th.
+In 1951, new legislation in France made it mandatory for new wines commercialized under the appellation d’origine controlée label (essentially guaranteeing their authenticity and quality) to be put to market no earlier than December 15th.
 But wine unions, including ones in the Beaujolais region, protested.